-Repentance puts us into God’s care and out of Satan’s reach. “…in order to open their eyes so that they may turn (repent) from darkness to light, and from the authority of Satan to God, so that they may receive remission of sins and an inheritance among those who are sanctified by faith in Me” (Acts 26 18).
+Acts 26:18 says, “…to open their eyes, in order to turn (repent) them from darkness to light, and from the power of Satan to God, that they may receive forgiveness of sins and an inheritance among those who are sanctified by faith in Me.”

 Lost people and believers alike have misunderstood repentance.
 Repentance is a gift from God and we need to understand it.

-The word repent means metanaeo.
+The word ‘repent’ means ‘metanaeo.’
 W.E.
-Vines Bible Dictionary describes it as "to perceive afterwards, implying change: after thought, change of mind, not simply a change of a mind, but such a change as would reverse the effects of ones own previous state of mind."
+Vine’s Bible Dictionary describes it as “to perceive afterwards, implying change: after thought, change of mind, not simply a change of a mind, but such a change as would reverse the effects of ones own previous state of mind.”

-A caterpillar goes through a series of turningin its cocoon until it goes through a metamorphosis and actually supernaturally changes into a different type of character, a butterfly, from a ground crawler to a flyer.
-God also changes us supernaturally from one who crawls around in sin to one who is Holy and soars with God like an eagle.
+A caterpillar goes through a series of turning in its cocoon until it goes through a metamorphosis and actually supernaturally changes into a different type of character, a butterfly, from a ground crawler to a flyer.
+God also changes us supernaturally from one who crawls around in sin to one who is holy and soars with God like an eagle.

 God's part is to perform a miracle, a change.
 Our part is simply to turn.